webpro-nl/knip/README.md

 [![An orange cow with scissors, Van Gogh style][5]][4] <sup>_“An orange cow with scissors, Van Gogh style” - generated with OpenAI_</sup>

+## Roadmap

+Please report any false positives by [opening an issue in this repo][6].
+Bonus points for adding a public repository or opening a pull request with a directory and example files in `test/fixtures`.
+Correctness and bug fixes have priority over new features:

+### Upcoming Features

+- [ ] Find unused members of classes and enums (#11 and #20).
+- [ ] Custom dependency resolvers: find dependencies used in npm scripts.
+- [ ] Custom dependency resolvers: find unused and unlisted plugins for Webpack, ESLint & Babel, etc. (#7)
+- [ ] Smart default configurations and more fine-grained configuration options.
+- [ ] Full support for monorepos (partial [monorepos support][7] with `--dir` exists).
+- [ ] Fix issues: remove `export` keyword, uninstall unused dependencies, delete files (like `--fix` of ESLint).
+- [ ] Add more reporters and report customization options (#3).

 ## Installation

     npm install -D knip

-Knip supports LTS versions of Node.js, and currently requires at least Node.js v16.17 or v18.3.
+Knip supports LTS versions of Node.js, and currently requires at least Node.js v16.17 or v18.6.
 Knip is _cutting edge!_

 ## Usage